 2. The Secret Waterfall, Co.
 Donegal

-Accessed only at low tide (careful now!), this is one of the most spellbinding natural sights away from the tourist trail.
+Located along Donegal’s dramatic coastline, this waterfall cascades directly into the Atlantic Ocean, creating a scene that feels almost otherworldly.
+Accessed only at low tide, this is one of the most spellbinding natural sights away from the tourist trail.Â

 1. Aran Islands, Co.
 Galway